State Regulation

 What is the length of stay of STR in the state?

-Short-term rentals (STRs) are generally defined as residential units rented for 30 days or less.
-This definition aligns with how short-term rentals are typically advertised, such as vacation rentals.
-The specifics of short-term rental regulations can vary significantly across different cities and counties within the state.
+The maximum length of stay is 30 days or less.
+It aligns with how short-term rentals are typically defined such as vacation rentals in most local jurisdictions.
+The specifics of short-term rental regulations can vary significantly across different cities and counties within the state but the length of stay is uniform.

 Statewide Tax Requirement